sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.38.0 -> 3.38.1

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.38).*

 ## 3.37 -> 3.38